 - remember that for hypothetical questions there is NO right answer, they just want to observe how you think

-Jobs.ac.uk have produced a Toolkit to help you prepare for and reflect on academic job interviews.
+Jobs.ac.uk have produced five academic interview answers to help you prepare for and reflect on academic job interviews.

 For one-to-one help with interviews including arranging a mock interview, contact Anne Cameron the Researcher Career Development Adviser.